Viagra Prescription Disclosure Causes Marital Breakup

 He is suing for an unspecified amount of money for “severe” mental injury and emotional harm, the Post reported.

-“(CVS places) the highest priority on protecting the privacy of those we serve,”, CVS Spokesman Gary Serby said in the story.
+“(CVS places) the highest priority on protecting the privacy of those we serve,” CVS Spokesman Gary Serby said in the story.

 The company has more than 9,800 retail locations in 49 states employing 246,000 people.